mariusreusch/kappesundbier/backlog.md

 - Fix home screen icon on iPhone
 - Introduce "413 Entity Too Large" in image upload in case of too large images
 - Logging mechanism for frontend error
-- Google Login Mock
-- Switch to Java 11 or Kotlin
 - Encrypt IDs in frontend